CsabaDu/Portamical/README.md

 In short: **Onion = layers**, **Hexagonal = ports/adapters**; both ensure `Portamical.Core` stays framework-agnostic.

-The following diagram shows the complete namespace structure and dependency flow across all 6 packages.

 **Namespace Hierarchy Diagram**

 The following diagram shows the complete namespace structure and dependency flow across all 6 packages.